A Answers (7)

 There are three different kinds of atrial fibrillation: paroxysmal, persistent, and permanent.
 Paroxysmal atrial fibrillation is a condition where the episodes of atrial fibrillation come and go suddenly, lasting anywhere from seconds to hours, with mild-to-severe symptoms.
 The heart will go back to its normal rhythm on its own.

 In persistent atrial fibrillation, the heartbeat will be rapid and irregular until you see a doctor and have it treated.

 The heart rhythms of people with permanent atrial fibrillation cannot become normal even with treatment, but they can be treated to slow their heart rates down.
 Permanent atrial fibrillation can develop from paroxysmal and persistent atrial fibrillation.

-Douglas Severance, Family Medicine, answeredAtrial fibrillation, which is a racing, irregular heartbeat, is categorized into three types: paroxysmal, persistent, and permanent atrial fibrillation.
+Douglas Severance, MD, Family Medicine, answeredAtrial fibrillation, which is a racing, irregular heartbeat, is categorized into three types: paroxysmal, persistent, and permanent atrial fibrillation.
 The first kind, paroxysmal atrial fibrillation, comes and goes; you may have symptoms off and on, and your doctor may have you to wear a portable heart monitor for 24 to 48 hours to detect and diagnose the abnormal heart rate.
 Persistent atrial fibrillation is a second type of the heart rhythm disorder that only stops when you take treatment with medications and/or electrical cardioversion to convert your heart's irregular rhythm into a normal rhythm.
 Permanent atrial fibrillation is the diagnosis given in cases where the patient's normal heart rhythm can't be restored even after trying different medications and/or cardioversion.